jamiewan1989/Practice-ipython-notebooks/README.md

-# springboard
+# Lots of practice

-Uploaded code for courses
+not all finished